Taut submanifolds are algebraic: Some local analysis and its implication

 We first handle the case when $M$ is a hypersurface.
 Fix a unit normal field $\bf n$ over $M$ once and for all.
 We label the principal curvatures of $M$ by $\lambda_1\leq\cdots\leq\lambda_{n-1}$, which are Lipschitz-continuous functions on $M$ because the principal curvature functions on the linear space ${\mathcal L}$ of all symmetric matrices are Lipschitz-continuous by general matrix theory~\cite[p.\ 64]{Ba}, and the Hessian of of $M$ is a smooth function from $M$ into ${\mathcal L}$.
 Let $\lambda_j=\cot(t_j)$ for $0<t_j<\pi$.
 We have the Lipschitz-continuous focal maps

-In fact, the $l$th focal point $f_l(x)$ along $\bf n$ emanating from $x$ is antipodally symmetric to the $(n-l)$th focal point along $-{\bf n}$ emanating from $x$.
+In fact, the $l$-th focal point $f_l(x)$, counting multiplicities, along $\bf n$ emanating from $x$ is antipodally symmetric to the $(n-l)$-th focal point, counting multiplicities, along $-{\bf n}$ emanating from $x$.
 The spherical distance functions $d_{f_l(x)}$ tracing backward following $-{\bf n}$ thus assumes the same critical point $x$ as the distance function $d_{-f_l(x)}$ tracing backward following $\bf n$; thus we may just consider the former case without loss of generality.
-Accordingly, we refer to a focal point $p$ as being $f_j(x)$ for some $x$ and $j$.
+Accordingly, henceforth we refer to a focal point $p$ as being $f_j(x)$ for some $x$ and $j$ with an obvious modification if necessary.

-By the inductive hypothesis, $Z$ must be algebraic since $Z$ lies in its curvature sphere by Corollary~\ref{cor}.
+\begin{notation} Let $p$ be the focal point of a fixed curvature surface $Z$ and let $q\neq p$ be the focal point of a nearby curvature surface.
+Set